What is the most effective way to determine what NEMA rated computer enclosure is best for a harsh facility?

 - Is bacteria and/or washdown a concern?

-Pharmaceutical and food/drink processing plants should be aware of the enclosures’ ability to be thoroughly cleaned without harboring microbial contaminants.
-Stainless steel/sloped top enclosures will be the best option – in any environment – to shed water and reduce the possibility of bacterial growth.
+Pharmaceutical and food/drink processing plants should be aware of the computer enclosures’ ability to be thoroughly cleaned without harboring microbial contaminants.
+Stainless steel/sloped top computer enclosures will be the best option – in any environment – to shed water and reduce the possibility of bacterial growth.
 A heavy-duty gasket around the door frame, that is bacteria resistant, is also worth considering for additional protection.

 - What accessories best compliment the workstation?

 During the selection process, a team leader should consider a wide range of optional accessories.
-Does the enclosure need to be mobile or stationary?
+Does the computer enclosure need to be mobile or stationary?
 Should the enclosure have lockable doors for security?
 How many shelves will be used for electronics?
 Is a VESA mount included for monitor installation?
 How will the wires/cables be organized?
 Will thermal management be a necessity in a hot/humid environment?
 Could a heater be installed in a freezer area?
 These questions (and many more) should be addressed during the selection process.
 Research the included features to ensure that the base computer enclosure model will fit any operator’s needs.
 Sliding shelves, industrial-grade castors, bolt down legs, lockable doors, keyboard drawers, mouse pads, cable entry glands, power cords, USB connectors, and hinged printer access doors are just some of the accessories that can enhance the end user experience and the enclosure’s overall utility.

 - What are the plans for the future?